dt-az/.github/profile/README.md

-# 🚀 Welcome to DT-AZ
+# 🚀 Welcome to DT-AZ corp.

 ## 🌟 About Us
 This organization is a hub for my personal side projects and technology experiments.
 Here, I explore, practice, and build projects using various programming languages, frameworks, and tools—all for learning and growth.